 The objective of the plan is to provide the town’s decision makers with the information needed to make sound decisions associated with its water portfolio.
 The plan was designed to work in conjunction with the town’s other master planning efforts, including the 2002 Water Master Plan, 2006 Comprehensive Plan, and 2008 Water Conservation Plan.

-With Resolution No. 2010-25, the Town Board approved and adopted the Potable Water Master Plan with the following exceptions:
+With Resolution No. 2010-25, the Town Board approved and adopted the Potable Water Master Plan (PDF) with the following exceptions:

 - Water Dedication Calculations | When computing water dedication requirements, the town shall use a 70% quota to determine the number of CBT units required for dedication by land developers.